webmd-health-services/Prism/README.md

 ### prism update

-It calls`Find-Module` once to get the latest version of all the modules in the "prism.json" file.
+It calls `Find-Module` once to get the latest version of all the modules in the "prism.json" file.
 For each module with a specific version that doesn't match the latest version, Prism will call `Find-Module` again to get all versions of that module.
-(If the module's version from the "prism.json" file contains the prerelease suffix, `-`, prerelease versions will be included.)
+(If the module's version from the "prism.json" file contains the prerelease suffix, `-`, or the build suffix, `+`, or the `AllowPrerelease` proeprty exists and is set to `true`, prerelease versions will be included.)
 Prism selects the first version returned by `Find-Module` that matches the version wildcard from the "prism.json" file.
 It writes these versions to a lock file, which is used by the `prism install` command to install the modules.

 ## Troubleshooting